 straight for the moon.

 We're riding the moon road into a cave.

 the moon mines paving our path with gold.

 From "Moon Road" published in Moon Roadby Ron Smith.

 Copyright © 2007 by Ron Smith.
 All rights reserved.

-Ron Smith, author of the poetry collections Running Again in Hollywood Cemetery and Moon Road, is the poetry editor for Aethlon: The Journal of Sports Literature.
+Ron Smith is the Poet Laureate of Virginia and the author of the poetry collections Running Again in Hollywood Cemetery and Moon Road.
 Winner of the Carole Weinstein Prize and other poetry awards, he holds the George Squires Chair of Distinguished Teaching and serves as Writer-in-Residence at St. Christopher’s School in Richmond, Virginia.
 He is also an adjunct associate professor at the University of Richmond.

 Advance Praise for Moon Road

 "In reading Ron Smith's new collection, I am reminded of Horace's famous advice to his fellow poets: ‘Let what thou work'st upon/Be simple quite throughout, and wholly one.'
 The virtues of clarity and cohesion, of a lyric intelligence that refuses to posture and a wit that refuses to pander—ones which Ron Smith possesses in abundance—are not much praised anymore, though they should be.
 Superbly but unobtrusively crafted, and laden with a pathos that always seems hard-earned, Moon Road is a book of real distinction."—David Wojahn

 Found an Error?
 Tell us about it.